wp6304c623.png

 Retirement Developments

-These may appear at first impressions to be a great idea - built with security and peace of mind for elderly residents.
-However they have a sting in the tail in the form of sky high annual charges and exit fees levied when the property is sold on.
+These may appear on first impressions to be a great idea - built with security and peace of mind for elderly residents.
+However they have a sting in the tail in the form of sky-high annual charges and exit fees levied when the property is eventually sold on.
+They also lose value faster than a second-hand car!
+Be especially cautious if part-exchange is suggested.

 Considerations when buying an apartment